 Its members run Still Creek Housing Co-op.
 There are no landlords.
-The members elect a Board of Directors, define and approve policy.
+The members elect a Board of Directors, define and approve policies.
 The Board of Directors takes direction from the membership and help to oversee the running of the Co-op.
-Committees comprised of member volunteers handle numerous other aspects of Co-op living such as maintenance, gardening, membership issues, social functions and finances.
-There is a general membership meeting for all members approximately every 6 weeks.
+Committees comprised of member volunteers handle numerous other aspects of

 A housing Co-op is a corporation owned equally by each member.
 As a Co-op member you do not directly own your own unit.
-Instead, you have shares in a corporation which owns the property.
+Instead, you have shares in the co-operative corporation which owns the property.

 WHO MAKES UP THE STILL CREEK COMMUNITY?

-Still Creek is mixed income Housing Co-operative.
+Still Creek is Mixed Income Housing Co-operative with a diverse range of members.
 The people who live in Still Creek Co-op represent a broad cross-section of cultural, ethnic and income groups.
-There are many families and many people with and without children.
 Members range in age from infant to retirees.
-Several suites are specially designed for access, which means that people with disabilities also make up the Still Creek membership.
+There are many families.
+Some suites are handicap accessible.

 Participation is mandatory in helping run and maintain the co-op.
 This keep our housing charges more affordable.

-All members of Still Creek are required to attend General Membership meetings every six weeks and are required to participate on one committee or take on a role to help operate and care for the co-op.
+All members of Still Creek are required to attend General Membership meetings about every 6 weeks.
+All members are required to volunteer about 4 hours per month in helping run and maintain the co-op.
 There is an elected Board of Director, several committees and many other different roles to choose from.
 This will involve about four hours per month.
 This level of membership involvement benefits everyone because operating costs are reduced.

 This is also a great way to get to know your neighbours and be a part of this active community.